Luissalazarsalinas/Stock-Volatility-Forecast/README.md

 #### Data preprocessing stets:
  - Transform the data from json format to a dataframe format
  - Clean and wrangle the data
- - Stored the data on a relational database
+ - Stored the data in a relational database
  - calculate daily stock returns from close prices

 #### Model